open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 # Config

-MMEngine implements an abstract configuration class (`Config`) to provide a unified configuration access interface for users. `Config` supports different type of configuration file, including `python`, `json` and `yaml`, and you can choose the type according to your preference. `Config` override some magic method, this could help you access the data stored in `Config` just like getting value from `dict`, or getting attribute from instance.
-Besides, `Config` also provides an inheritance mechanism, it could help us better organize and manage the configuration files.
+MMEngine implements an abstract configuration class (`Config`) to provide a unified configuration access interface for users. `Config` supports different type of configuration file, including `python`, `json` and `yaml`, and you can choose the type according to your preference. `Config` overrides some magic method, which could help you access the data stored in `Config` just like getting values from `dict`, or getting attributes from instances.
+Besides, `Config` also provides an inheritance mechanism, which could help you better organize and manage the configuration files.

 Before starting the tutorial, let's download the configuration files needed in the tutorial(it is recommended to execute them in a temporary directory to facilitate deleting these files latter.):